• Skip to main content

 20 January 2013 by Gramilano Leave a Comment

 Q&A When did you start dancing?
 I started age 15.
 Why did you start dancing?
-When I joined the Centro de Dança Rio it felt right, and I felt like I had found something that I had … [Read more...] about Thiago Soares answers the Gramilano Questionnaire… Dancers’ Edition
+When I joined the Centro de Dança Rio it felt right, and I felt like I had found something that I had been … [Read more...] about Thiago Soares answers the Gramilano Questionnaire… Dancers’ Edition

 Igor Yebra answers the Gramilano Questionnaire… Dancers’ Edition